publiclab/mapknitter/MYSQL.md

     -   Copy the contents of [`database.yml.example`](config/database.yml.example), but add your personal username and password, which should have been set up during MySQL setup.

 2. If you ever see this error, **do not update to this gem**.
-Look online or ask PL for help!
+Instead, try running the commands under [Mojave Users](#Mojave-Users) if you are a Mojave user, or ask look online or ask PL for help!

     <blockquote>
     Please install the mysql2 adapter: gem install activerecord-mysql2-adapter (cannot load such file -- mysql2/mysql2) (LoadError)
     </blockquote>